STL-WomenPlus-Mar22-LiftOff/group-Jessica/README.md

 ## Instructions
 1. Fork this repository
 2. Clone your forked repository
-3. **TODO:** Stuff about downloading packages for the app to work
-4. Ensure Microsoft SQL Express is installed on your local machine.
+3. Ensure Microsoft SQL Express is installed on your local machine.
-5. Through the Package Manager console type "update-database" to initialize and migrate the seeded database with its tables to SQL Express.
+4. Through the Package Manager console type "update-database" to initialize and migrate the seeded database with its tables to SQL Express.
-6. Run the application to see if it builds and runs correctly
+5. Run the application to see if it builds and runs correctly
-7. Log-in with either the pre-seeded admin or user to visit their authorized pages.
+6. Log-in with either the pre-seeded admin or user to visit their authorized pages.
-8. Celebrate that you made it here and enjoy working with this block of code!
+7. Celebrate that you made it here and enjoy working with this block of code!